All Episodes

 I just know I'm watching the liberal agenda on cable news.

-It's on I have it on in the monitors as part of show prep.
+I have it on in the monitors as part of show prep.

 Some network, I don't even know which, had some doctor on today.

-Bomber number one did what he did.
+Guess why bomber number one did what he did?

-Because he this guy wants to, he wants his brain.
+Because he, this guy wants to, he wants his brain.

 He might have suffered brain injuries while boxing.